Key takeaways:

 Sterling Office Cleaners primarily targets commercial clients, specifically corporate offices and educational institutions.
 Currently, the company employs the following marketing tactics:

-- Google Search and Local Services Ads
+- Google Search and Local Services Ads supported by an active Google Business Profile.

-- Employing an active social media presence
+- Employing an active social media presence on Instagram, including before and after reels.

-- Word of mouth and customer referrals
+- Word of mouth and customer referrals through customized email campaigns and a dedicated referral program.

-- Branded signage on job sites
+- Branded uniforms and signage on job sites.

 6. Operations plan

 An operations plan lays out the day-to-day processes of your cleaning business.
+It provides guidelines for running your business, providing services, and ensuring customer expectations are met.

-This section should include:
+This section of your commercial cleaning business plan should include:

 Operations plan example